 Listed together — recommended

-Symbol descriptions listed together within the main app interface:
+If the symbol descriptions do follow the recommended naming conventions, they will be listed together within the main app interface:

 Measurements are also listed alphanumerically, and it’s therefore also helpful to reverse the descriptions so you have the common word at the front.